kaya3/MJr/doc/expressions.md

 ### Sum operator

-The `sum` operator evaluates a [convolution](statements.md#convolution-statements) at the "current position" which is defined in a [rule context](rules.md#rule-contexts).
-The result of the expression is the number of neighbours at that position matching the given 1x1 pattern, as an `int`.
-The current context's convolution kernel determines which cells are "neighbours".
+The `sum` operator may only be used within a [convolution statement](statements.md#convolution-statements).
+The result of the expression is the number of neighbours of the "current position" (as defined in a [rule context](rules.md#rule-contexts)) which match the given 1x1 pattern, as an `int`.
+The `kernel` argument of the `convolution` statement determines which cells are "neighbours".

 The operand must be a compile-time constant 1x1 [pattern](types.md#pattern-types) for the current alphabet.
-A compilation error occurs if the `sum` operator is used outside of a [rule context](rules.md#rule-contexts), or in a context where no convolution kernel is declared.
+A compilation error occurs if the `sum` operator is used outside of a [rule context](rules.md#rule-contexts), or outside of a `convolution` statement.

 ## Declaration expressions